jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kindred Sorcery - Expeditioner
 Suspend 1 - {U}{R} (Rather than cast this card from your hand, pay {U}{R} and exile it with one time counter on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, you may cast it without paying its mana cost.)
-This spell deals 3 damage to any target.
+A Storm is Coming deals 3 damage to any target.
 Create a Lumina token.
 ```